emiago/diago/README.md

 # Diago (WIP)

 Short of **dialog + GO**.
-Framework for building comunication (VOIP) solutions in GO!
+Library for building comunication (VOIP) solutions in GO!

+It is more developer friendly library for developing VOIP solutions and more...

 For more information and documentation visit [the website](https://emiago.github.io/diago)

-If you find this interesting and want to find out more, you can contact me on [mail](mailto:emirfreelance91@gmail.com)
+If you find this project interesting and want to find out more or need support in your projects, you can contact me on [mail](mailto:emirfreelance91@gmail.com)

+Any help

 Follow me on [X/Twitter](https://twitter.com/emiago123) for regular updates